 How to get information on registration of design?

-After registration of design, the most relevant views of the article along with other bibliographic data shall be published in the official gazette.
+After registration of a design, the most relevant views of the article along with other bibliographic data shall be published in the official gazette.

 Whether it is possible to transfer the right of ownership?

-Can the name, address of proprietor or address for service be altered in the register of design?
+Can the name, address of proprietor, or address for service be altered in the register of design?

 Are the registered designs open for public inspection?

-Yes, registered designs are open for public inspection only after publication in the official gazette, on payment of prescribed fee of Rs.
+Yes, registered designs are open for public inspection only after publication in the official gazette, on payment of the prescribed fee of Rs.
 500/- on a request in Form-5.

 How does a registration of design stop other people from exploiting?

-Once a design is registered, it gives the legal right to bring an action against those persons (natural/legal entity) who infringe the design right, in the Court not lower than District Court in order to stop such exploitation and to claim any damages to which the registered proprietor is legally entitled.
+Once a design is registered, it gives the legal right to bring an action against those persons (natural/legal entity) who infringe the design right, in the Court not lower than District Court to stop such exploitation and to claim any damages to which the registered proprietor is legally entitled.
 However, if the design is not registered, there shall be no legal right available to take any action against the infringement under the provisions of the Designs Act, 2000.

 An artistic work as defined under Section 2(c) of the Copyright Act, 1957 shall not a subject matter for registration.